Best Garage Doors for Your Home

 - The configuration of your garage door refers to whether you need a single- or double-door arrangement.
 Install two single doors next to one another or one double door for a standard two-car garage.

-- Paintable garage doors are plain white doors, typically steel panel construction, that cold hold paint well so that you can make it match the rest of your home.
+- Paintable garage doors are plain white doors, typically steel panel construction, that hold paint well so that you can make it match the rest of your home.

 - Windows add an elegant look to your garage door while allowing natural light to filter into the space.